-- (i) A license is required for the following telecommunications equipment: - (A) Radio relay systems or equipment operating at a frequency equal to or greater than 19.7 GHz or "spectral efficiency" greater than 3 bit/s/Hz; - (B) Fiber optic systems or equipment operating at a wavelength greater than 1000 nm; - (C) "Telecommunications transmission systems" or equipment with a "digital transfer rate" at the highest multiplex level exceeding 45 Mb/s. - (ii) [Reserved] - (iii) Syria.
+- (A) Contract sanctity date for submersible systems that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for all other submersible systems: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
+Applications for all end-users in North Korea of such equipment will generally be denied. - (20) Scuba gear and related equipment. - (i) [Reserved] - (ii) [Reserved] - (iii) North Korea.
+Applications for all end-users in North Korea of such equipment will generally be denied. - (21) Pressurized aircraft breathing equipment. - (i) [Reserved] - (ii) [Reserved] - (iii) North Korea.
+Applications for all end-users in North Korea of such equipment will generally be denied. - (22) Computer numerically controlled machine tools. - (i) [Reserved] - (ii) Syria.
+Applications for military end-users or for military end-uses in Syria of these items will generally be denied.
+Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis. - (A) Contract sanctity date for computer numerically controlled machine tools that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for exports of all other computer numerically controlled machine tools: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
+Applications for all end-users in North Korea of such equipment will generally be denied. - (23) Vibration test equipment. - (i) [Reserved] - (ii) Syria.
 Applications for military end-users or for military end-uses in Syria of such equipment will generally be denied.
-Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis. - (A) Contract sanctity date for exports of telecommunications equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for exports of all other telecommunications equipment: August 28, 1991. - (iv) [Reserved] - (v) North Korea.
-Applications for military end-users or for military end-uses in North Korea of such equipment will generally be denied.
-Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis.
+Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis. - (A) Contract sanctity date for vibration test equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement.